-SERENGEO Srl, a spin-off company of the University of Bologna, located at the Department of Civil, Chemical, Environmental and Materials Engineering (DICAM), is an innovative startup which provides consulting and design services, advanced scientific studies, physics-mechanical determinations by in situ and laboratory tests in the Geoengineering field.
+SERENGEO Srl, a spin-off company of the University of Bologna, provides consulting and design services, advanced scientific studies, physics-mechanical determinations by in situ and laboratory tests in the Geoengineering field.
 SERENGEO activities are based on the most advanced technical-scientific know-how, developed at the University, collaborating with public and private, Italian and foreign research institutes in the development and application of innovative solutions in the fields of mining and environmental engineering, tunnelling and safety, rock mechanics and geothermal energy.

 Our mission is to transfer our experience, know-how and skills to the market in order to improve the knowledge of the underground space and to foster the sustainable interaction between man and nature.